September 8, 2018, Dreamstyle Stadium, Albuquerque, NM

 We will charge this credit card for the difference between your fundraising minimum and the amount you raise as of September 10, 2018, 11:59 pm.
 If you reach your fundraising minimum by September 10, 2018 at 11:59 pm, we will not charge your credit card.
 You are personally responsible for the fundraising minimum for your route.
 For fundraising tips, visit our Fundraising Tips and Tools page.

-What if my plans change/I get injured and can no longer participate in Lobo Cancer Challenge?
+What if my plans change or if I get injured and can no longer participate in Lobo Cancer Challenge?

-Please contact the Lobo Cancer Challenge staff directly at firstname.lastname@example.org.
+Please contact the Lobo Cancer Challenge staff directly at email@example.com.
 We do not allow any cancellations, however, please contact us if you are unable to participate in the event for which you registered.